pl2599/Algorithmic-Trading-Challenge/README.md

 ![](https://github.com/GU4243-ADS/project-4-open-project-group3/blob/master/figs/price_ask_train.png)

 Contribution statement: [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+### Feature extraction
+1. PCA
+2. Semantically meaningful features
+Price (information about the bid/ask normalized price time series) Liquidity book (information about the depth of the liquidity book) Spread (information about the bid/ask spread)
+Rate (information about the arrival rate of orders and/or quotes)

+Price
+Exponential moving average (distribute different weights to different days) Number of price increments during the past 5 days Liquidity book
+Bid and ask price increase between two consecutive quotes Spread
+Bid/ask price spread on Day50
+Spread
+Number of quotes over number of trades during the last n events